 Introduction Eduardo Navas, Owen Gallagher, xtine burrough Part I: History 1.
 Remix and the Dialogic Engine of Culture: A Model for Generative Combinatoriality Martin Irvine 2.
 A Rhetoric of Remix Scott H. Church 3.
-Good Artists Copy; Great Artists Steal: Reflections on Cut-Copy-Paste Culture Stefan Sonvilla-Weiss 4.
-Toward a Remix Culture: An Existential Perspective Vito Campanelli 5.
-An Oral History of Sampling: From Turntables to Mashups Kembrew McLeod 6.
+Toward a Remix Culture: An Existential Perspective Vito Campanelli 4.
+An Oral History of Sampling: From Turntables to Mashups Kembrew McLeod 5.
 Can I Borrow Your Proper Name?
-Remixing Signatures and the Contemporary Author Cicero da Silva 7.
-The Extended Remix: Rhetoric and history Margie Borschke 8.
+Remixing Signatures and the Contemporary Author Cicero da Silva 6.
+The Extended Remix: Rhetoric and history Margie Borschke 7.
 Culture and Remix: A Theory on Cultural Sublation Eduardo Navas